Eric Smith (general): Early life and education

-Career
+Military career

 After completing The Basic School and Infantry Officer's Course, he received assignment to 2nd Battalion, 3rd Marines as rifle platoon commander participating in Operation Desert Shield/Desert Storm.
 Following a tour as an Officer Selection Officer, he attended the Amphibious Warfare School and then reported to 2nd Battalion, 2nd Marines for duty as Commanding Officer of Weapons and E Companies.
 During this tour he participated in Operation Assured Response in Monrovia, Liberia.
 After a tour as a Marine Officer Instructor at Texas A&M University, he attended the United States Army Command and General Staff College.
 The following assignment was as the Naval Section Chief at the U.S. Military Group in Caracas, Venezuela from 2001 to 2003.
 He was a foreign area officer and can speak Spanish.

 From 2003 until 2006, Smith served in the 1st Marine Division as the Division Operations Officer; Executive Officer of Regimental Combat Team 1; Commanding Officer of 1st Battalion, 5th Marines.
 During this time, had several deployments to Iraq in support of Operation Iraqi Freedom, including Fallujah in 2004 and Ramadi in 2005.
 He has also served in the 2nd Marine Division as the Assistant Chief of Staff and the Commanding Officer of 8th Marine Regiment, which was deployed to Afghanistan and was involved in Operation Enduring Freedom.
 From July to November 2015, he commanded the Marine Corps Forces Southern Command in Miami, Florida.
 He was the first dedicated commander of Marine Forces South at its Miami headquarters.
-Then he was transferred to the Pentagon to serve as the Senior Military Assistant to the Secretary of Defense.
+Then he was transferred to the Pentagon to serve as the Senior Military Assistant to the Secretary of Defense, Ash Carter and Jim Mattis.

 As a major general, Smith assumed command of the First Marine Division at Camp Pendleton.
 The division is part of the larger I Marine Expeditionary Force.
 As commander, he led a hazing crackdown but was rebuked by a military judge.

 In May 2018, Smith was nominated for promotion to lieutenant general, and assignment as commanding general of III Marine Expeditionary Force.
 He received his promotion and assumed command of III MEF in August 2018.

 On 13 June 2019, Smith assumed responsibility as the Commanding General, Marine Corps Combat Development Command and the Deputy Commandant for Combat Development and Integration.
 In July 2021, he was nominated and confirmed for promotion to four-star general and assignment as Assistant Commandant of the Marine Corps, succeeding Gary L. Thomas.
 He assumed the position from the retiring Gary L. Thomas on 8 October 2021.

-In May 2023, Smith was nominated to succeed General David H. Berger as commandant of the Marine Corps; his confirmation hearing before the Senate Armed Services Committee was held on 13 June 2023.
-Smith became acting commandant upon Berger's retirement on 10 July 2023, as his confirmation was delayed by Senator Tommy Tuberville's hold on military nominees.
-He was confirmed by a unanimous 96-0 vote on 21 September 2023, and sworn in on 22 September.